 7. Time Word Problems

 Word problems are the perfect way to combine telling the time and problem-solving skills.
 Let your kiddos have a go at this worksheet, then challenge them to come up with their own.
 These problems are the perfect way to introduce different wordings like “quarter past nine” and “nine-fifteen”.

 8. Time Flies Board Game

-Kids love board games in any shape or form.
-This fun printable board game will tap into their competitive spirit as they race along the board while telling time on the way.
-To make the game more difficult, have students calculate how much time has passed between the two clocks they move between.
+Kids love board games in any shape or form!
+This fun printable board game will tap into your class’ competitive spirit as they race along the board while telling time on the way.
+To make the game more difficult, have them calculate how much time has passed between the two clocks they move between.

 9. Insect Matching Puzzle

 Call the exterminator!
 This super simple puzzle activity is a fantastic way to let your kiddies see the correlation between digital and analog time as they match the clock face on the jar to the bug with the corresponding time.
 Time reading will become a breeze after a few rounds of this game.

 Print out a 12-hour or 24-hour ruler for kiddos in your class to help them with telling the time.
 These are the perfect aids to help them visualize the passage of time as they complete their work and learn tricky concepts.
 You could stick them onto their desks or even make them into bracelets so they’re easy to find!

 Bring your time lesson into the great outdoors!
 Have your kiddies build their own rock clock from natural materials like sticks and stones to help them become confident time tellers.
 It’s a super creative way to get them comfortable with the layout of a clock and its different features.

 This classic nursery rhyme is a playful way to help very young kids to tell time.
 You can create this fun visual accompaniment to the rhyme by using clothespins to make little mouse numbers that your learners can then place on the clock face.
 Who knew telling the time could be so cute?